EunSeong-Park/EunSeong-Park.github.io/contents/2020_ITinerary/posts/post1.md

 ## Introduction
 **What is programming, and what is Python?** We will learn about basics of programming, with Python.
 This session includes fundamental concepts such as data types, functions, and classes.
 There are a lot of things to learn, but we expect that you will be able to fully understand them via Lab session.

+Even if you have no experience in programming, that's okay.
+We will provide many supplements and exercise, and help you solve any problems and issues!

 ## Pre-class Lecture Video

 (It will be uploaded on Nov 29)